MolBIFFM/diana/README.md

 Reactome, and STRING.

-DIANA assesses the distribution of proteins associated with distinctive mass-spectrometry measurements and the localized enrichment of Gene Ontology terms and Reactome pathways across densely interacting portions of the protein-protein interaction network, identifying sets of proteins of potential interest to downstream analysis.
+DIANA assesses the distribution of proteins associated with distinctive mass-spectrometry measurements as well as the localized enrichment of Gene Ontology terms and Reactome pathways across densely interacting portions of the protein-protein interaction network, identifying subsets of proteins of potential interest to downstream analysis.

 ## Setup
 External dependencies, consisting of NetworkX, pandas, and SciPy, can be